You probably know that I have written a book about women. You may be wondering about my agenda.

 Be completely humble and gentle; be patient, bearing with one another in love.
 (Ephesians 4:2)

-Equality in the new creation
+Gender equality in the new creation

 To see how well you’re getting this, let me ask one of the most provocative questions around: Should wives submit to their husbands?
 There are three ways to answer this question.